garrynsk/gatsby-seo-starter/README.md

-# Gatsby Freestyle Starter
+# Gatsby SEO Starter

 The Gatsby starter with typescript and a lot of goodies.

-It is a project for building blogs, especially programming blogs, as it can extract a list of repos via GitHub api.
+It is a 100% SEO ready gatsby blog starter, especially programming blogs, as it can extract a list of repos via GitHub api.
 It also includes tags, comments, search, social buttons and SEO support.

 #### Preview
 [victoriaz.netlify.com](https://victoriaz.netlify.com/)